gmorelos/ELK-Stack/README.md

 SSH into the control node and follow the steps below:
 - Copy the install-elk.yml file to /etc/ansible.
 - Update the hosts file to include the internal IP addresses of the machines you will be monitoring.
-Place the Web-1 and Web-2 IP addresses under the [webservers] header a>
+Place the Web-1 and Web-2 IP addresses under the [webservers] header and then create a new [elk] header and place the ELK-Server's internal IP underneath.
+You must also specify python3 after each IP address listed, so write ansible_python_interpreter=/usr/bin/python3 after each IP address (e.g. 10.0.0.8 ansible_python_interpreter=/urs/bin/python3).
 - Run the playbook, and navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.